I’m going to break an editorial rule for this blog and cover more than one main idea — namely cooning and lowering the City of Chicago’s crime rate.

-Booker T. Washington appeared to publicly chastise his race to improve their social standing through personal initiative and avoid political action — while happily collecting donations from charmed wealthy folks for Tuskegee University and then quietly channeling support to political action groups.
+Booker T. Washington appeared to publicly chastise his race to improve their social standing through personal initiative and avoiding political action — while he was enthusiastically collecting donations from charmed wealthy folks for Tuskegee University and then quietly channeling support to political action groups.

-While the President — who perversely seemed to share his take on African American History more than any of his handpicked Black conference table audience — continued his Chicago fascination by once again hinting at a federal overrun of the city’s Black parts, and Rev. Darrell Scott tearing his backside trying to please #45 by attempting to leap the wall of a tale he concocted from his imaginary “gang thugs” rolodex, we’ve received confirmation of how no one wants to discuss a solution to Chicago’s murder problem that’s less expensive than SWAT teams, fed occupations and Homan Square.
+In the same room and meeting, Rev. Darrell Scott’s shameful act of tearing his backside to please #45 by attempting to leap the wall of a tale he concocted from his imaginary “gang thugs” rolodex, provided confirmation to everyone outside those walls that no one wants to discuss a solution to Chicago’s murder problem that would be less expensive than SWAT teams, fed takeovers and Homan Square.

-How about professional skills training, jobs and financial literacy?
+Well, how about professional skills training, jobs, and financial literacy as solutions?

 I wrote about this idea before.

-The University of Chicago tracked the activities of three teenaged groups from high-risk neighborhoods in 2012, where 20 percent of the youths in the study had prior arrests.
+The University of Chicago tracked the activities of three teen-aged groups from marginalized neighborhoods in 2012, where 20 percent of the youths in the study had prior arrests.
 Two of the groups were given eight-week summer jobs.